-Misuse of Alcohol and/or Drugs
+Misuse of Alcohol and/or Drugs (see pharmacy section)

 Screening and counseling services to aid in the prevention or reduction of the use of an alcohol agent or controlled substance.
 Coverage includes preventive counseling visits, risk factor reduction intervention and a structured assessment.
+Refer to pharmacy benefit as well.
+For 12 months